arthurl/multiple-CSV-to-DB/README.md

 4. Install dependencies `cabal install --only-dependencies`.
 5. Build & run `cabal build && cabal run`.

-You don't need, nor should you, use `sudo` for any of these commands (except installing GHC and Cabal)!
+You don't need to, nor should you, use `sudo` for any of these commands (except installing GHC and Cabal)!

 ## CSV format